Seesaw-7/stuff/README.md

 - convert int to str to manipulate each digit in parallel `n = sum([int(x) ** 2 for x in str(n)])`

 - can be solved with fast and slow pionter

+### 128 Longest Consecutive sequence

+- Union find.
+I used a dict to store the currant maximum length at the begin and end of a consecutive sequence.
+And update it in each iteration.

+- a very nice solution is provided by https://leetcode.com/problems/longest-consecutive-sequence/solutions/41057/simple-o-n-with-explanation-just-walk-each-streak/?envType=study-plan-v2&envId=top-interview-150
+  To exhaust the increasing seq of the currant i once meet i.
+So, no need to consider the decreasing seq anymore.

 ## Intervals